SovrynMatt/Nostr-Website-Button-Design/README.md

 So here are the JPEGs recommend using a site like https://www.freeconvert.com/svg-converter/download to convert JPEGs to SVG.

 Sovrnbitcoiner.com website says they are next to adopt this nostr social media button for their website.
+To be continued...

+Nostr is FOSS.
+And so are these nostr icon design attempts.
+U Use them, copy/paste/save them, use them on your websites, use in memes and gifs.
+Have fun.

+Thank you to everyones feedback and request which has led me to write this Github repository for all Bitcoin Nostrichs!